-EMS & Disaster Medicine Physician Response Team
+EMS and Disaster Medicine Physician Response Team

 The Department of Emergency Medicine, in cooperation with University Hospital and SUNY Upstate Medical University, provides field response by specially qualified EMS physicians in cases of MCI or disaster.
 EMS and Fire agencies may also call for the on-call EMS physician to respond to assist with unusual or difficult calls.
 Prehospital providers can practice in a more efficient and advanced manor when the EMS physician arrives due to the fact that all of the Physician Response Team members have been specially authorized by the Regional Medical Director to provide on-scene medical direction.
 When the patient cannot be transported immediately to the hospital, the team can bring specialized care to the field.